Welcome to LookChem.com Sign In|Join Free

 1706-12-3 Usage

-1-METHYL-4-PHENOXY-BENZENE, also known as PMPOB, is a chemical compound with the molecular formula C13H12O.
-It is a colorless to light yellow liquid that is insoluble in water but soluble in organic solvents.
-PMPOB is primarily used as an intermediate in the synthesis of pharmaceuticals, dyes, and other organic compounds.
-It is also used in research and development as a building block for organic synthesis.
-The compound is known to have low acute toxicity and is not considered to be a significant environmental or health hazard when handled and used according to proper safety guidelines.
+1-METHYL-4-PHENOXY-BENZENE, also known as PMPOB, is a chemical compound characterized by its molecular formula C13H12O.
+It presents as a colorless to light yellow liquid, which is insoluble in water but readily soluble in organic solvents.
+PMPOB is recognized for its role as an intermediate in the synthesis of various compounds, including pharmaceuticals and dyes, and serves as a building block in organic synthesis research and development.
+With its low acute toxicity, PMPOB is not considered a significant environmental or health hazard when managed according to proper safety protocols.

 Check Digit Verification of cas no